Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ::: moniker range="vsts"

 You can use VSTS to build and push your Docker images without needing to set up any infrastructure of your own.
 You can build either Windows or Linux container images.
 The [Microsoft-hosted agents](../agents/hosted.md) in VSTS have Docker pre-installed on them.
-We frequently update the version of Docker on the hosted images.
+We frequently update the version of Docker on these agent machines.
 To know which version of Docker is installed, see [Microsoft-hosted agents](../agents/hosted.md).

 # [Designer](#tab/designer)

-In the build definition, select **Tasks**, then select the **Process** node, and finally select the **Agent queue** that you want to use.
+In the build pipeline, select **Tasks**, then select the **Process** node, and finally select the **Agent queue** that you want to use.

 # [YAML](#tab/yaml)